In a standard deck of 52 playing cards, what is the probability o... | Study Prep in Pearson+

 Struggling with Statistics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-In a standard deck of playing cards, what is the probability of not drawing a queen in a single random draw?
+In a standard deck of playing cards, what is the probability of not drawing a face card (Jack, Queen, or King) in a single random draw?

 Watch next